JuliaEditorSupport/julia-vim/README.md

 ## LaTeX-to-Unicode substitution via Tab key

-This plugin adds a mapping to the `Tab` key which makes it behave like the Julia REPL, i.e. when the cursor is at the end of a recognized LaTeX symbol (e.g. `\alpha`) in insert mode, pressing the `Tab` key will substitute it with the corresponding Unicode symbol (e.g. `α`).
+This plug-in adds a mapping to the `Tab` key which makes it behave like the Julia REPL, i.e. when the cursor is at the end of a recognized LaTeX symbol (e.g. `\alpha`) in insert mode, pressing the `Tab` key will substitute it with the corresponding Unicode symbol (e.g. `α`).
+If a partial match is found (e.g. `\al`), a list of possible completions is suggested (e.g. `\aleph`, `\allequal`, `\alpha`), and it will be refined while you enter more characters; when only one match is left, pressing `Tab` will complete it and pressing it again will perform the substitution to Unicode.

 If no suitable substitution is found, the action will fall back to whatever mapping was previously
 defined: by default, inserting a literal `Tab` character, or invoking some other action if another plug-in is installed, e.g. [supertab] or [YouCompleteMe].

+Note that the YouCompleteMe plug-in does not work well with the suggestion of possible completions for partial matches, and therefore this feature is disabled if that plug-in is detected.

 A literal tab can always be forced by using `CTRL-V` and then `Tab`.